breadboard-ai/breadboard/packages/breadboard/docs/fodder/happy-path.md

 Now, saving the file pops up a new input field!
 And when we enter the values, the result appears in the output.
 Wahoo!

+> [!TIP]
-Please treat the immediacy of "hot reload" in the debugger as an invitation to play and experiment with the board.
+> Please treat the immediacy of "hot reload" in the debugger as an invitation to play and experiment with the board.
 Change things, see what happens.
 It's easy to hit "undo" in the editor and get back to the previous state.

+### Describing inputs

-Let's try one more thing: give the inputs and outputs nice names and descriptions.
+Let's try one more thing: give our inputs nice names and descriptions.
 We can do that by adding a `title` and `description` property to each input and output:

 ```diff
 export default await recipe(({ text, number }) => {